List of Star Trek novels

-The Star Trek franchise has a history of tie-in fiction which began with the 1967 publication of James Blish Star Trek 1.
-More than 850 original novels, short story collections, episode and film novelizations, and omnibus editions have been published.
+The Star Trek franchise's first tie-in publications were James Blish's 1967 volume of episode novelizations and Mack Reynolds's 1968 young adult novel Mission to Horatius.
+Since 1968, more than 850 original novels, short story collections, episode and film novelizations, and omnibus editions have been published.

-Novels based on Star Trek, The Next Generation, Voyager, and Discovery are in print.
-As recently as 2017, novels based on Deep Space Nine and Enterprise were published.
+Novels based on Star Trek, The Next Generation, Discovery, and Picard are currently in print.
+As recently as 2020, novels based on Deep Space Nine, Enterprise, and Voyager were published.
 Original concept and flagship series such as New Frontier, Titan, Seekers, and Vanguard have also been published since 1994.

-Publishers of Star Trek novels include Simon & Schuster and U.K. publisher Titan Books.
-Bantam Books published licensed fiction from 1967 to 1981.
-Past publishers include: Western Publishing, Random House imprints Ballantine and Del Rey Books, Science Fiction Book Club, and German publisher Cross Cult.
+Official publishers of Star Trek novels include Simon & Schuster and U.K. publisher Titan Books.
+Bantam Books published novels from 1967 to 1981.
+Past publishers include Western Publishing, Random House imprints Ballantine and Del Rey Books, Science Fiction Book Club.
+Publishers Heyne and Cross Cult publish German-language translations of Star Trek novels.

+In 2001, Pocket Books estimated that there were 85 million copies in print.
+Michael Epstein, writing for Television Quarterly in 1996, said Star Trek was "by far the biggest series of fiction in the history of Western literature".

 Bantam Books (1967–1994)

 Bantam Books was the first licensed publisher of Star Trek tie-in fiction.
 Bantam published all their novels as mass market paperbacks.
 Bantam also published Star Trek Lives!
 (1975) by Jacqueline Lichtenberg.